Managing cybersecurity risk in mergers & acquisitions

 Our FAIR-certified experts will help you prioritize your IT security investments, improve governance and increase your organization's cyber resilience.

-The full 51-minutes webinar is available to watch back free on the C-Risk website, where you’ll learn best practice tips for assessing security controls during M&A activity:
+The full webinar is available to watch for free.
+You’ll learn best practice tips for assessing security controls during M&A activity:

 • Identify what will be the most valuable assets in a post-acquisition operating model